Solamere Network - Executive Partner Group

 Sloan has two daughters from his first marriage.
 He is married to film/TV producer Florence (née Low) Sloan.
 They have two sons.
 Sloan lives in Los Angeles, California.Close

-Tim Wentworth retired in 2022 as Chief Executive Officer of Evernorth, Cigna's $100B+ health services organization created through the 2018 merger of Cigna and Express Scripts.
+Tim Wentworth is CEO of pharmacy operator Walgreens Boots Alliance.
+He is a former CEO of Evernorth, Cigna's $100B+ health services organization created through the 2018 merger of Cigna and Express Scripts.
 Prior to the Cigna/Express Scripts merger he served as president and CEO of Express Scripts, a Fortune 25 company, joining when the company merged with Medco in April 2012.
 Before 2012 he held leadership positions in human resources management and general management at Medco, RCA Records, PepsiCo, and Mary Kay, Inc. He currently serves as board chair at Forge Health, and as a board member at Ushur, and Dfinitiv.

 Tim earned an associate's degree in business from Monroe Community College (Rochester, New York) and a bachelor's degree in industrial and labor relations from Cornell University.
 He received an honorary doctorate degree from the State University of New York in 2015.

 He currently serves as a director of the Columbia University's Health Policy & Management National Advisory Board; trustee of Columbia University's teachers college; trustee of the University of Rochester; member of the dean's advisory council at Cornell University's ILR school; director of Concordance Academy of Leadership (St. Louis); and director of Opera Theatre Saint Louis.

 Tim and his wife, Robin are passionate about the transformative power of education and have established scholarship funds at Monroe Community College, providing full scholarships to 100 students annually; and at the University of Rochester, which supports students transferring from community college.